Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 How to Stop Foreclosure in Mississippi: Tools That Work Before the Sale

 Mississippi's non-judicial foreclosure is one of the fastest in the country.
-From the moment the 30-day published notice is issued, the clock is running toward a sale date with no post-sale redemption period.
-Once the trustee's sale occurs, the homeowner's rights to the property are extinguished and cannot be reclaimed by paying the debt.
-That reality makes the pre-notice period — and the 30-day notice window itself — the only windows where foreclosure can be stopped or the property retained.
+The process is governed by Miss.
+Code Ann. § 89-1-55, which requires the trustee or lender to publish notice of the foreclosure sale in a newspaper of general circulation in the county for three consecutive weeks — on the same day each week — and post notice at the courthouse door.
+The sale occurs on or after the day following the third publication, but must occur within one week of the last publication or the foreclosure is void.
+Mississippi provides no post-sale redemption period — once the trustee's deed is recorded, the homeowner's rights are permanently extinguished.
+Miss.
+Code Ann. § 89-1-59 preserves the homeowner's right to reinstate the loan at any time before the sale by paying all past-due amounts, fees, and costs.
+That reality makes the pre-notice period — and the notice window itself — the only windows where foreclosure can be stopped or the property retained.
 Here are the four tools that work, what each requires, and how quickly each must be pursued.

 The most effective tool for stopping Mississippi foreclosure is a loan modification submitted and approved before the 30-day published notice is issued.
 Federal regulations require servicers to wait until a loan is more than 120 days delinquent before making the first foreclosure notice.
 During that pre-notice window, a complete loss mitigation application triggers dual-tracking protections that prevent the servicer from issuing the notice while the application is under review.